Have you ever been to a terrible potluck? If you’ve attended enough potluck dinners, you’ve probably experienced your fair share of bad ones.

 Even if you don’t want to have an entirely vegan potluck, you may have someone at your party with dietary restrictions.
 It’s a good idea to ask a couple of people to bring something that meets those restrictions.
 It’s a nice way to make everyone feel welcome and ensure everyone still gets to enjoy a variety of dishes.

 If someone has severe food allergies, they may not be comfortable at a potluck.
-It also might be too difficult to accommodate them, unfortunately.
+It might also be too difficult to accommodate them, unfortunately.
 It would mean that every person has to bring dishes without certain ingredients or adjust their recipes and preparation methods, which could be a major hassle.

-Remembering the most important thing
+Remember the most important thing

 Send Comment: